Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Toward a categorical formulation of counting complexity

 \end{example}

-A strict monoidal functor $\mathbf{F}\!:\!\mcM \rae \mcM'$ between semiringed categories is {\em count preserving} if the induced map $\mathbf{F}\!:\!S_\mcM \rae S_{\mcM'}$ is a injective morphism of semirings.
-Schemes that generalize holographic algorithms \cite{QCtcbSiPT} seek a count-preserving functor from a category in which the counting problem (Problem \ref{prob:count}) is in $\mathsf{FP}$ to a category in which the counting problem is in general $\mathsf{\#P}$-hard.
+A strict monoidal functor $\mathbf{F}\!:\!\mcM \rae \mcM'$ between semiringed categories is {\em count preserving} if the induced map $\mathbf{F}\!:\!S_\mcM \rae S_{\mcM'}$ is an injective morphism of semirings.
+Schemes that generalize holographic algorithms ~\cite{QCtcbSiPT} seek a count-preserving functor from a category in which the counting problem (Problem \ref{prob:count}) is in $\mathsf{FP}$ to a category in which the counting problem is in general $\mathsf{\#P}$-hard.

 In each type of circuit, we consider two semiringed categories $\mcC$ and $\mcS$.
 Let $\mcL$ be a problem of interest.

 We call $\mcC$ the {\em counting} category and $\mcS$ is a subcategory of $\fdVect_\C$.
-Then let $f:\mathcal{L}\to\mcC$ be a map that gives an interpretation or encoding of the problem as a string diagram in $\mcC$.
-By this we mean that for every instance of a problem $l\in\mathcal{L}$, $f(l)$ is a string diagram that solves this instance of the problem.
+Then let $i:\mathcal{L}\to\mcC$ be a map that gives an interpretation or encoding of the problem as a string diagram in $\mcC$.
+By this we mean that for every instance of a problem $l\in\mathcal{L}$, $i(l)$ is a string diagram that solves this instance of the problem.

 The category $\mcC$ may have a non-intuitive encoding of the problem but has the advantage that there exists a polynomial-time algorithm to determine which morphism of $S_\mcM=\Hom(\unit,\unit)$ is represented by an arbitrary monoidal word.
-We also have an interpretation $g:\mathcal{L}\to\mcS$.
+We also have an interpretation $f:\mathcal{L}\to\mcS$.
 Then we want a monoidal functor $h$ such that the diagram

-commutes and such that the count is preserved by $h$. $\mcS$ is the subcategory generated by the morphisms in the image of either $h \circ f$ or $g$.
+commutes and such that the count is preserved by $h$. $\mcS$ is the subcategory generated by the morphisms in the image of either $h \circ i$ or $f$.
 The induced maps on $ S_\mcC$ and $S_\mcS$ make $S_\mcC$ a sub-semiring of $S_\mcS$.
 The functor $h$ is called $\sDet$, and $\sPf$ for determinantal and Pfaffian circuits respectively in the sequel.

 Of course, it is important that the construction represented by the functors is implementable in polynomial time.
 Often this is not a concern, because diagrams in $\mcC$ and $\mcL$ are effectively identified, and the problem is expressed in the language that will be used to perform the contraction.